Cmxu/hackmit2017-puzzles/puzzle5/readme.md

 ![captcha.jpg](captcha.jpg)

 Once you download a bunch of these CAPTCHAs, you enter the painful part.
-At one point during the competition we knew that if there were only 10 slots left we would have done all 10,000 by hand.
-Since we didn't know what to do yet, we wrote a quick app and started doing them by hand.
+At one point during the competition we knew that if there were only 10 slots left we would have to do all 10,000 by hand.
+Since we didn't know what to do yet, we wrote a quick app and started solving them by hand.
 It turns out that this was extremely useful training data for the convolutional neural network later.
-We each did 1,000, but only used one of those sets to actually train.
-I have saved you the trouble and included our training data.
+We each did 1,000 over the course of an hour, but only used one of those sets to actually train.
+I have saved you the trouble by including our training data ([solutions.json](solutions.json)).

 Part II - Preprocessing
 -----------------------

 This is where things start to get hectic.
-I tend to prefer Java for speed and also comfort so I started writing my preprocessor in Java but then used Python to do the machine learning so there will be some transfer back and forth between languages and passing of files.
+I tend to prefer Java for speed and also comfort, so I started writing my preprocessor in Java, but then used Python to do the machine learning.
+Hence, there will be some transfer back and forth between languages and passing of files.

 ### Section A - Cleaning